OSGeo/PROJ/docs/source/operations/projections/polyhedral.rst

 ********************************************************************************

-Internally, the projection outputs triangles in barycentric coordinates, which are then be transformed into triangles on a 2D plane.
-Here is ``tsea``, projecting the 24 faces of the hexakis tetrahedron into triangular net.
+Internally, the projection outputs triangles in barycentric coordinates, which are then transformed into triangles on a 2D plane.
+Here is ``tsea``, projecting the 24 faces of the hexakis tetrahedron into a triangular net.

 While it feels natural to project onto the net of the unfolded polyhedron, e.g.

 - **Hexakis Icosahedron** onto **Icosahedron Net**
 - **Decakis Dodecahedron** onto **Dodecahedron Net**

-we can equally we unfold onto any net that has the same symmetry group (in other words, shares the same set of triangles).
+we can equally unfold onto any net that has the same symmetry group (in other words, shares the same set of triangles).
 So it is completely valid to unfold:

 - **Hexakis Icosahedron** onto **Dodecahedron Net**